Licht0812/XDecomposer/README.md

   </a>
 </p>

+> [!IMPORTANT]
+> **XDecomposer is the first deep learning framework for true whole-pattern multiphase XRD decomposition.**
+> Instead of performing conventional search-match or iterative peak subtraction, XDecomposer directly decomposes a mixed diffraction pattern into phase-wise components through query-based blind source separation and physics-consistent reconstruction.
+This work marks a major shift for AI-driven XRD analysis, moving the field from

 ---

 ## Project Overview

-**XDecomposer** is a novel deep learning framework for **multiphase whole-pattern decomposition** in X-ray diffraction (XRD).

-It is designed to separate complex mixed diffraction signals into interpretable individual phase patterns, enabling automated mineralogical and crystallographic analysis.
+**XDecomposer** is designed to separate complex mixed diffraction signals into interpretable individual phase patterns, enabling automated mineralogical and crystallographic analysis.

 The framework integrates: